 Tommye Sutton

-Tommye Sutton currently serves as Interim Chief of Police at the Vanderbilt University Police Department.
+Tommye Sutton currently serves as Chief of Police at the Vanderbilt University Police Department.
 His career has included executive-level service at the University of Virginia as Chief of Police, as well as at the University of Chicago, Northwestern University, and Vanderbilt University.
 He has extensive experience leading police, security, and emergency management teams at Tier I research institutions and global branch campuses, including those with nationally recognized medical facilities and student populations exceeding 20,000.
 His professional focus includes fair and equitable policing strategies grounded in accountability, inclusiveness, mutual respect, and performance measurement.

 His passion for service has given him broad experience building and sustaining relationships with diverse stakeholders to support high-quality service delivery, while implementing industry-standard accountability measures.
 In his current role, he leads Patrol Operations, Investigations, Technology and Security Initiatives, Training, Emergency Communications, Dignitary Protection, and Records for Vanderbilt University, Vanderbilt University Medical Center, and Vanderbilt Health at 100 Oaks.

-A native of Greenville, Mississippi, Interim Chief Sutton holds a bachelor’s degree in English from the University of Southern Mississippi and a master’s degree in Criminal Justice Administration from Tennessee State University.
+A native of Greenville, Mississippi, Chief Sutton holds a bachelor’s degree in English from the University of Southern Mississippi and a master’s degree in Criminal Justice Administration from Tennessee State University.
 He is also a graduate of Northwestern University's Center for Public Safety - School of Police Staff and Command, and Session 58 of the Metropolitan Nashville Police Department Police Academy.
 He is currently pursuing a Ph.D. in Public Administration and Policy.

 He is a member of the International Association of Chiefs of Police (IACP), the International Association of Campus Law Enforcement Administrators (IACLEA), the National Organization of Black Law Enforcement Executives (NOBLE), and Alpha Phi Alpha Fraternity, Inc.